tdsilve/finance-tracker/README.md

  ### Errors
 This API raise exceptions for many reasons, such as missing required field, network unavailability, etc.

- For example: There are 4 required fields: type, categories, escription and value, if one of them is missing the response will be:
+ For example, there are 4 required fields: type, categories, escription and value, if one of them is missing the response will be:

  ```
  {
     "error": "transactions validation failed: value: Number field required, description: Description field required, category: Category field required, "NAME OF THE REQUIRED FIELD": Type field required"
 }
 ```

 ### Parameters
 This API has the following parameters: